MOD urges walkers and climbers to Respect the Range

 - BMC Lakes Area Social Hike | Sunday 27th July

-- Funds needed for first ever footpath repair Apprentice Ranger in Eryri
+- Help needed to fund footpath repair Apprentice Ranger in Eryri

 - BMC Lakes Area Social Hike | Saturday 23rd August